Apache vs. NGINX: Which Web Server Is Better?

 NGINX uses an event-driven architecture which is similar to Apache, but with one worker per cpu.
 NGINX is able to upgrade the binary without downtime using the same method as reloading a new config.
 It does this by starting a new main process to handle new connections, with old workers ending when their connections are completed until all old processes have exited.

-Static and Dynamic Content
+Apache vs. NGINX: Static and Dynamic Content

 They also can both serve dynamic content, but by different methods.
 Apache can provide dynamic content by integrating a language processor in a module, and providing it directly.
 NGINX, however, needs to pass requests to an external process that provides content, which Apache can do as well.
+This means NGINX is really just proxying to a backend application, which is where its strength lies.

 Both Apache and NGINX have text configuration files that are similar in nature, but not identical.
 They both can include files in order to separate common configuration options or features.
 They both support virtual servers and configurations for separate locations or paths.